 The ASUS VivoBook 15 is decent for media consumption.
 It has an OLED panel that displays deep blacks, making it fantastic for dark room viewing, and it supports a wide color gamut for HDR content.
 The speakers get acceptably loud and sound good overall; however, they aren't ideal for listening to music as they lack bass.
 Unfortunately, even though it's a thin and light device that's easy to carry around, its battery lasts less than five hours of video playback, so you'll have to bring the charger with you.

 The ASUS VivoBook 15 is decent for business use.
-It's a very portable thin and light laptop available with Intel 11th Gen CPUs, which are more than capable of handling tasks like text formatting, web browsing, spreadsheets, and presentations.
+It's a very portable, thin, and light laptop with Intel 11th Gen CPUs, which can handle tasks like text formatting, web browsing, spreadsheets, and presentations.
 The webcam's video quality is adequate for video calls, the touchpad is responsive, and the keyboard is spacious but can be tiring to type on for extended periods.
 Unfortunately, its battery lasts less than seven hours of light productivity, and you can't use its USB-C port to charge the laptop or output a video signal to an external display.

 We tested the ASUS VivoBook 15 OLED K513 (model S513E) with an Intel Core i7-1165G7 CPU, an NVIDIA GeForce MX350 dedicated GPU, 16GB of memory, and 512GB of storage.
 The CPU, GPU, memory, and storage are configurable; you can see the available options in the table below.